Contact Form 7 Review: The Best Free Contact Form Plugin For WordPress?

 If you’re not familiar with CSS, customizing the appearance of your forms can be a little tricky with Contact Form 7.
 While the forms do generally blend in well with most WordPress themes, there are a few add-ons that can help you change their appearance.
 Contact Form 7 Skins is a popular option, as is Custom Skins Contact Form 7.

 Another useful add-on is the free Contact Form DB.
-After enabling this plugin, form entries will now be stored in your WordPress database and made available through your WordPress Dashboard.
-If you want to reduce the risk of losing form submissions or you’d like to create a central location where form entries can be stored and viewed, using an add-on like Contact Form DB is highly recommended.
+After you enable this plugin, form entries will be stored in your WordPress database and made available through your WordPress Dashboard.
+If you want to reduce the risk of losing form submissions, or you’d like to create a central location where form entries can be stored and viewed, using an add-on such as Contact Form DB is highly recommended.
 Flamingo is another free plugin with similar functionality.

-As mentioned, the free Postman SMTP mailer plugin might be able to help you overcome problems that can arise from trying to send form submissions to an email address with a different domain to your website.
+As mentioned earlier, the free Postman SMTP mailer plugin may be able to help you overcome problems that can arise from trying to send form submissions to an email address with a domain that’s different from that of your website.

 Other Features of Contact Form 7

-Some other reasons why you might want to choose Contact Form 7 include:
+Some other reasons why you may want to choose Contact Form 7 include: